 If your car engine turns over, but the car won’t start anyways, it is time to check the spark and fuel.
 First, let’s begin with the spark plugs.

 Modern vehicles can go a long time without needing new spark plugs.
-However, once the car hits about 100,000 miles, it’s often wise to replace them.
+However, once the car hits about 100,000 miles, it’s generally wise to replace them.

 Failed spark plugs can create a long list of performance issues, such as misfiring, rough idling, trouble accelerating, poor fuel efficiency, and an illuminated Check Engine Light.
 However, defective plugs or wires can also stop the car from starting.